-Executive Chairman, Kestrel Partners and Director, Merifin Capital investment company based in Europe.
-Until 2003 he was a Group Management Board Member of Dresdner Kleinwort, part of Allianz SE, and was CEO of its global alternative assets division working from NYC/ Frankfurt/London.
-He has sat on the boards of publicly listed and private companies across Europe and the USA, and of private companies in Brazil, South Africa, India and China.
+Mr. Wright is a board member of Merifin Capital, a single family investment company based in Europe.
+Until 2003 he was a Group Management Board

+Member of Dresdner Kleinwort, part of Allianz SE, and was CEO of its global alternative assets division working from NYC/ Frankfurt/London.
+He has sat on the boards of publicly listed companies in Europe and the USA, and of private companies in Brazil, South Africa, India and China.
+Until 2023, he was Chairman of Kestrel Partners, a UK public equities asset management company focused on B2B software investing.
 He is currently a director of Spice PE A.G. and also of GP Investments Ltd., both listed European companies.
 He previously served as a director of Yatra Ltd. (Euronext) from 2010 to 2018.
 He is Hon.
-Fellow, Corpus Christi College, University of Oxford, sitting also on its Endowment Board, and is (pro bono) a director of the Sutton Trust, an educational charity.
+Fellow, Corpus Christi College, University of Oxford, sitting also on its Endowment Board, and is a director of the Sutton Trust, an educational charity, among other pro bono activities.